The Application Process

 - in a case where the premises is to be used for more than one licensable activity, the area within the premises used for each activity;

-- fixed structures (including furniture) or similar objects temporarily in a fixed location (but not furniture) which may impact on the ability of individuals on the premises to use exits or escape routes without impediment;
+- fixed structures (including furniture) or similar objects temporarily in a fixed location (but not furniture) that may impact the ability of individuals on the premises to use exits or escape routes without impediment;

 - in a case where the premises include a stage or raised area, the location and height of each stage or area relative to the floor;